Hevanafa/dfhack-scripts/findings.md

 For some reason, the demons at the surface (if any) can teleport & find the player pretty quickly.
 Added with how fast they run, it's terrifying.

 Demons can be killed by crushing them under a constructed floor trap linked with a support & a lever.

+29-06-2023
+Idea: Make a (prepared) fish to meat converter